soudegesu/blog/content/past/2018-04-22-python-datetime.en.md

 * pytz
 * jupyter notebook

-## Convert epochtime to datetime
+## Convert epoch time to datetime

-Now convert numeric formatting `epochtime` to `datetime`.
+Now convert numeric data types of `eopch time` to `datetime`.

-The `epochtime` is called as `Unix time`.
-It is an integral value of the number of elapsed seconds from 0:00:00 AM on January 1, 1970 at the world standard time(`UTC`).
+The `epoch time` is also called as `Unix time` and this counts starts at the Unix Epoch on January 1st, 1970 at UTC.
+Therefore, the unix time is merely the number of seconds between a particular date and the Unix Epoch.
-Converting epochtime to datetime having timezone is easy.

-As a point to be aware of, make sure that the numerical data means epoch **second** or epoch **millisecond**.
-Judge by the number of digits of actual data, or determine by actual calculation by function.
+Just one thing to be careful of this conversion is to check whether the numeric types of epoch time is in **second or millisecond**.
+It is often the case that I judge it by digits or actual calculation by fuction.

 Using the `fromtimestamp` function in `datetime` module makes the code simpler as well.